 Starling Bank will only restrict or close an account as a last resort.

-We want everyone to be able to manage their finances 24/7 and we understand that a restricted account can be distressing.
-However, it is incredibly important both that we protect our customers and combat financial crime, if we suspect something untoward.
+We want everyone to be able to manage their finances 24/7 and we understand that a restricted account can be distressing - especially if you need access to your money quickly.
+However, it’s incredibly important that we protect our customers and the integrity of the UK’s financial services.